Azure/azure-functions-on-container-apps/samples/DurableFunctions/README.md

 Add the following to the end of the URL:

 ```
-/api/{your http trigger name}
+/api/DurableFunctionsOrchestrationCSharp_HttpStart
 ```

-In the sample code above, the name is `DurableFunctionsOrchestrationCSharp_HttpStart`.
+In the sample code above, the name of the HTTP trigger is `DurableFunctionsOrchestrationCSharp_HttpStart`.
+Replace as needed.

 You should see results similar to what you saw previously when testing locally.